Some results on fake quadrics: Case II. A fake quadric of odd type

 Let $S$ be a fake quadric of odd type.
 According to the definition, the N\'{e}ron--Severi lattice

-and thus there are two divisors $H$ and $F$ with intersection numbers
+and thus there are two divisors $D_1$ and $D_2$ with intersection numbers

-From now on, we will fix two generators $H$ and $F$ of the N\'{e}ron--Severi lattice $\NS(S)$.
-Note that the canonical divisor $K_{S}$ is a primitive divisor in $ \NS(S)$ (c.f. \cite[Theorems 3.1 (iii), 3.10]{Via17}).
-Without loss of generality, since $K_{S}^{2}=8$, we may assume $K_{S}\equiv 3H-F$.
-For a divisor $D\equiv xH+yF$, by the Riemann--Roch theorem, we have
+From now on, we will fix these two generators $D_1$ and $D_2$ of the N\'{e}ron--Severi lattice $\NS(S)$.
+Recall that the intersection form of $S$ is odd if and only if the second Stiefel--Whitney class $w_2(S)$ is nonzero.
+This menas that the canonical divisor $K_{S}$ is a primitive divisor in $ \NS(S)$.
+Without loss of generality, since $K_{S}^{2}=8$, we may assume $K_{S}\equiv 3D_1-D_2$.
+For a divisor $D\equiv xD_1+yD_2$, by the Riemann--Roch theorem, we have